nateahess/mmap/README.md

 ## Installation

 > I'm not compiling this because it's basically a glorified script.
-> You can use it by cloning the project
+> Feel free to do so if you wish!

 #### Prerequisites
 - _Nmap_ (obviously)